MithamoMorgan/Drive_Data_Analytics/Readme.md

 ## Data Processing

 The data had 64 duplicates which were droped and all the data inconsistencies were corrected.
-Here is the [preprocessing file](https://github.com/MithamoMorgan/Drive_Data_Analytics/blob/master/preprocessing.ipynb) with the code used to clean the data.
+Here is the [link](https://github.com/MithamoMorgan/Drive_Data_Analytics/blob/master/preprocessing.ipynb) to the preprocessing  file with the code used to clean the data.

 ## Feature Engineering